katlasik/shopisticated/README.md

 > Shopisticated application

+Example application using Spring Boot on backend and Vue.js on frontend.

 ## Build Setup

-Copliation and deployment scripts expects that you have `java` in version 8 or above as executable in path.
+Compliation and deployment scripts expects that you have `java` in version 8 or above as executable in path.
 Compile script expect additionally `npm`.

 ##### Compile project